 Figure 4.
 LASTI and Livingston filtered seismic noise power spectral densities (PSDs) of horizontal DOF x.
-Blue curve is the optical table motion PSD obtained at the LIGO LASTI MIT facility using a DC control, green curve is the predicted PSD obtained using Livingston site ground noise spectrum, gold curve is the AdLIGO HAM requirement.
+The gray curve is the optical table motion PSD obtained at the LIGO LASTI MIT facility using a DC control, the black curve is the predicted PSD obtained using Livingston site ground noise spectrum, the dash curve is the AdLIGO HAM requirement.

-The blue curve of figure 4 shows the results obtained for one horizontal degree of freedom x, using a DC control with unitary gain frequency (UGF) of approximately 100 mHz.
+The gray curve of figure 4 shows the results obtained for one horizontal degree of freedom (DOF), x, using a DC control with unitary gain frequency (UGF) of approximately 100 mHz.
 To damp the vertical modes we set their control loops UGF at about 300mHz.
-The green curve shows the predicted motion PSD obtained using the ground noise spectrum of Livingston, LA, the noisiest LIGO site.
+The black curve shows the predicted motion PSD obtained using the ground noise spectrum of Livingston, LA, the noisiest LIGO site.
 The measured and the predicted performance are compared with the AdLIGO HAM seismic isolation requirements.